Tools4everBV/HelloID-Conn-Prov-Target-Esis_Employee/readme.md

 ## Introduction

 _HelloID-Conn-Prov-Target-Esis-employee_ is a _target_ connector.
 Esis-employee provides a set of REST API's that allow you to programmatically interact with it's data.
 The connector manages Account Management And links the SSO Identifier.
 Authorization and group Management is out of scope.
+Although it's possible to activate a person to multiple departments.
 ## Getting started

 ### Connection settings